andrewheins/futilities/README.md

 ## TODO

-* Add a user futilities folder that doesn't conflict with the base set
+* Add a user futilities folder that doesn't conflict with the base set.
+* Actually sanitize input somewhat.
+* Implement Utilities